lennoxlotl/lennoxlotl/README.md

 - Shinybounds, a 1.8.8 Minecraft Server
 - AntiAC, a 1.8.8 Training Server
 - Intave, a minecraft anti-cheat solution
-- Moon, a more or less legal minecraft modification (pretty inactive)
-- Borderline, 🥸 soonTM
-- Some private stuff... you know how it is :^)
+- Some private stuff... you know how it is

 ## Metrics